-- The off-road vehicle is registered and licenced
+- The off-road vehicle is registered and licensed

 - The off-road vehicle is covered under a motor vehicle liability insurance policy

-- The driver of the off-road vehicle is at least the age of 16 and has a valid Ontario driver’s licence of any class
+- The driver of the off-road vehicle is at least the age of 16 and has a valid Ontario driver’s license of any class

 - The driver of the off-road vehicle and all passengers are wearing approved motorcycle helmets that must be securely fastened under the chin

 Who is Permitted to Drive an ATV/Off-Road Vehicle?

 For on-road riding of an ATV or off-road vehicle where permitted the driver must: